-22. In what circumstances is a new HAP contract required?
+21. In what circumstances is a new HAP contract required?

-ange in unit ange in utility responsibilities ange in term 3.
-If a n HCV owner is in abatement, they can demand that the tenant pay the entire rent.
-True F False .
-The e PHA may restrict moves to the family's annual recertification.
-True F False what situation may a nonresident applicant exercise portability upon initial se up?
-Ift he initial PHA allows the move. a. b. c. to has the right to terminate a family's assistance under portability?
-Only the initial PHA Only the receiving PHA Both the initial and receiving PHA family wishes to request more search time in the receiving PHA's jurisdiction, the ial PHA must extend the RHA's voucher.
-True F False he PHA wishes to deny admission or terminate assistance based on information nd in a criminal conviction record, what step must the PHA take first? tify the household of the proposed action. ovide the applicant and subject of the record with a copy of the information.
-G ve the family an opportunity to dispute the accuracy of the information.
+Change in unit Change in utility responsibilities Change in term If an HCV owner is in abatement for noncompliance with NSPIRE standards, they can demand that the tenant pay the entire rent.
+True F False The PHA may restrict moves to the family's annual recertification.
+True F False In what situation may a nonresident applicant exercise portability upon initial lease up?
+If the initial PHA allows the move.
+Who has the right to terminate a family's assistance under portability? a.
+Only the initial PHA b.
+Only the receiving PHA c.
+Both the initial and receiving PHA If a family wishes to request more search time in the receiving PHA's jurisdiction, the initial PHA must extend the RHA's voucher.
+True F False If the PHA wishes to deny admission or terminate assistance based on information found in a criminal conviction record, what step must the PHA take first?
+Notify the household of the proposed action.
+Provide the applicant and subject of the record with a copy of the information.
+Give the family an opportunity to dispute the accuracy of the information.